 My compositional ethic has strong ties to morphosis.
 To reflect different degrees of sonic shifting / transformation / transitions I apply several techniques and methods.
-As explained above the use of high-complex treatments allows for a sound that constantly shapes to an liquid / organic-like audio sculpture.
-The sonics I create are further prone to imperfections and embedded errors – like a body developing and perishing over time.
+As explained above the use of complex treatments and randomness allows for a sound that constantly shapes into an liquid and organic sculpture.
+The sonics I create are further exposed to imperfections and errors – like body and mind aging or perishing over time.

 Errors are integral and welcome.
 Most of them occur as a glitch in the analogue or digital domain during sessions or setup changes.
 They give a further layer to the music resembling small failures made by the composer – adding a human touch despite their virtual origin.